uio-bmi/sfb_knowledgebase/docs/_sources/computational/sharing_tools.rst.txt

 Binder
 ======
-If you don’t want to go through all of these steps or you don't really need control at a system level, and the tool is developed in Python, then one option would be to use `Binder <https://jupyter.org/binder>`_.
-The idea of Binder is that if you have Jupyter notebooks on a open-access repository or a version control service, e.g. Zenodo, GitHub..., and you want to run them with as few steps as possible, then you can turn that repo into an executable environment set up with everything the tool needs.
+If you don’t want to go through all of these steps or you don't really need control at a system level, and the tool is developed in Python, then one option would be to use
+`Binder <https://mybinder.org/>`_.
+The idea of Binder is that if you have Jupyter notebooks on a open-access repository or a version control service, e.g. Zenodo, or GitHub, and you want to run them with as few steps as possible, then you can turn that repo into an executable environment set up with everything the tool needs.

 Actually, what happens behind the scenes is that BinderHub, the backend of Binder, will create a Docker image from the repo, launch it in the Cloud, and connect you to it via your browser.

 Binder supports three languages Julia, Python, and R, though, a Binder session ends after a short period of inactivity (10 min) and provides up to 6 hours of run time, so it is intended for short and quick use instead of running computations that take a lot of time.
 You also get 2G of RAM.

 Additionally, the repo which you want to turn into such an executable environment should be public, as the Binder development team chose not to handle the security issues related to handling private repositories.
 Still, if accessing private repositories is a feature you need, Binder gives you the option of building your own BinderHub.
-In fact, the public service that you would usually use, `mybinder.org <mybinder.org>`_,  is actually where one such deployment lives.
+In fact, the public service that you would usually use, `mybinder.org <https://mybinder.org>`_,  is actually where one such deployment lives.

 Setting up Binder